Santroller/Santroller/wiring_guides/guitar.md

 [![crazy guitar](/assets/images/crazy-guitar.png)](/assets/images/crazy-guitar.png)

-1. Hook up VCC, GND, SCL and SDA pins to your microcontroller.
+1. Hook up V<sub>CC</sub>, GND, SCL and SDA pins to your microcontroller.
 Note that this is one of the few I2C devices that works perfectly fine on 5v.
    - For a Pi Pico, you should choose pins using the tool, as you can choose but only specific pin combinations work.
    - For an Arduino Pro Micro, Leonardo or Micro, the SDA pin is pin 2 and the SCL pin is pin 3.
    - For an Arduino Uno, pin A4 is SDA and A5 is SCL.
 Note that on newer arduinos, these pins are also available at the top of the board and are labeled SDA and SCL, but note that these are the same pins, so you can use either.